Mechinator/Mechbot-Logbot/README.md

   pm2 save

 ## To-Dos
+- Move Discord UserID permissions into a .json file.
 - Optimize Performance: Enhance the efficiency and responsiveness of the bot.
 - Code Cleanup: Identify and remove obsolete or redundant code segments.
 - Bug Fixes: Regularly update the bot to fix bugs and improve functionality.